pirovc/dudes/README.md

 DUDesDB.py links taxonomic information and reference sequences identifiers (GI or accession.version).
 The input to DUDesDB script should be the same set of reference sequences (or a subset with matching identifiers)** used for the index database of the mapping tool.

-** It is possible to run DUDes with previously generated alignment/map files with a pre-compiled database (see below) or with a database generated from a different source/date/version from the mapping tool.
+** It is possible to run DUDes with previously generated alignment/map files with a pre-compiled database (see above) or with a database generated from a different source/date/version from the mapping tool.
 DUDes' algorithm filters references (and matches) not found in DUDes database before performing the analysis.
 Notice that some information can be lost in this case.

-It is possible to use the pre-compiled database based on the set of NCBI refseq complete genome sequences of Bacteria and Archaea from 26-Mar-2015 and a bowtie2-index (generated with bowtie2 version 2.2.9) matching this database.
-The files can be downloaded at: https://zenodo.org/record/815498/files/ba_refseq_cg_20150326_av.tar.gz

 ------
 DUDesDB